 Is transcranial current stimulation (tCS, including direct current, tDCS, alternating current, tACS, or random noise stimulation tRNS) effective?
-Here we provide an overview of tCS studies in Central Pain.
-We have relied on Google Scholar and also PubMed to carry out the search, including the terms of tDCS, tACS, tRNS as well as Pain (since 2012 and till Sep 2013).
-For completeness I have also added some search results prior to this (papers up to March 2012) as well.
+Now that is a good and difficult question!
+Let me try to review recent developments.
+In a recent post I provided an overview of tCS in Stroke.
+Here I do the same but for Pain.
+Please let me know if you think I am missing some important one!
+I have relied on Google Scholar and also PubMed to carry out the search, including the terms of tDCS, tACS, tRNS as well as Pain (since 2012 and till Sep 2013).
+I have added some search results prior to this (papers up to March 2012) as well.

-There continues to be a high intensity in the research community probing this question in addition to using tCS for pure, fundamental research.
-Let us review quickly what I have seen in the last year.
+As was the case in Stroke, there continues to be a high intensity in the research community probing this question in addition to using tCS for pure, fundamental research.
+Let me review quickly what I have seen in the last year (sorry, it will take a while!).